symphonycms2-extensions/gettext/README.md

 ## Installation

 1. Download and install the Language Redirect extension
-2. Download the Static Resources extension and add it to your extensions folder using `staticresources` as the folder name
+2. Download the Language Parameters extension and add it to your extensions folder using `languageparameters` as the folder name
 3. Add an XML file in the Manifest folder called `staticresources.xml`
 4. Add parameters to your XML file (look at the Usage section below for more information)